How A Food Editor Uses Her 25 Favorite Anti-Inflammatory Foods Daily

 The impact of food on inflammation is clear—but actually incorporating those foods into your daily life can be easier said than done.
 Here are 25 foods that are scientifically proven to help fight inflammation, and how I use them in my daily life:

-I choose wild blueberries whenever possible, which have higher levels of antioxidants and are thus more potent inflammation fighters.
+I choose wild blueberries whenever possible, which have higher levels of antioxidants2 and are thus more potent inflammation fighters.
 I keep a stockpile of frozen ones on hand and use them to make blueberry pancakes (my favorite easy recipe is here) and to use in smoothies (they pair especially well with almond butter and cacao).

 Continually cited by doctors as a top gut-healing remedy, bone broth has become a staple in my cooking.
 I either make a batch or keep some frozen Bonafide Provisions stocked.
 I'll keep some in larger containers to use as a soup base or to make grains taste umami-rich and delicious (you can use it wherever a recipe calls for stock), but I'll also freeze some in an ice cube tray, then pop the frozen cubes out and store 'em in the freezer in a large zip-top bag.
 These smaller servings can be used to deglaze vegetables or to add a quick hit of gut-healing flavor to dishes.

 New favorite dessert alert: When you're craving something sweet post-dinner, cut an apple into cubes and sauté it a skillet with some ghee, cardamom, cinnamon, a pinch of salt, and a dash of vanilla extract until the apples soften and begin to brown.
-It's like apple pie filling, but it's ready in seconds and apples are packed with strongly antioxidant phytochemicals (like quercetin).
+It's like apple pie filling, but it's ready in seconds and apples are packed with strongly antioxidant phytochemicals4 (like quercetin).

 I love using raspberries in smoothies (you can find one of my go-to recipes here), but honestly, the sweet-tart fruits are one of my favorite stand-alone snacks.
 I like to stuff chocolate chips (I use Santa Barbara Chocolate Company's coconut sugar ones) in their cavity and treat it like a decadent truffle.
-Raspberries are a rich source of ellagic acid, a plant chemical that has been studied for its anti-cancer properties.
+Raspberries are a rich source of ellagic acid, a plant chemical that has been studied for its anti-cancer properties5.